Kirchhoff's law of thermal radiation

-Principle of detailed balance
+Spectral emission and absorption

+Kirchhoff's law of thermal radiation, as originally stated, says that the absorption coefficient for thermal radiation, $\alpha$, is equal to the emissivity for thermal radiation, $\epsilon$.
+This applies in thermal equilibrium (that is, for the absorption and emission of same spectrum of light.)

-Kirchhoff's law of thermal radiation has a refinement in that not only is thermal emissivity equal to absorptivity, it is equal in detail.
-Consider a leaf.
+However, the law can be extended to the absorptivity and emissivity as a function of wavelength: not only is thermal emissivity equal to absorptivity overall, it is equal at each wavelength.
+Thus, at every wavelength $\lambda$, it will be true that $\alpha(\lambda) = \epsilon(\lambda)$.
+Expressed as a function of wavelength, the principle is independent of the requirement for thermal equilibrium.

+As an example, consider a leaf.
 It is a poor absorber of green light (around 470 nm), which is why it looks green.
-By the principle of detailed balance, it is also a poor emitter of green light.
+By the principle of detailed balance, it is an equally a poor emitter of green light.

-In other words, if a material, illuminated by black-body radiation of temperature $T$, is dark (well absorbing) at a certain frequency $\nu$, then its own thermal radiation will be strong (well emitting) at the same frequency $\nu$ and the same temperature $T$.
+In other words, if a material is dark (well absorbing) at a certain frequency $\nu$, then its own thermal radiation will be strong (well emitting) at the same frequency $\nu$.

 More generally, all intensive properties are balanced in detail.
 So for example, the absorptivity at a certain incidence direction, for a certain frequency, of a certain polarization, is the same as the emissivity at the same direction, for the same frequency, of the same polarization.
 This is the principle of detailed balance.

 In equilibrium the power radiated and absorbed by the body must be equal for any particular element of area of the body, for any particular direction of polarization, and for any frequency range.

+In modern terminology, this is known as the principle of detailed balance, which is a direct consequence of the second law of thermodynamics.